sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 #### About this Manual

 This document states the functional requirements and high level design of the new feature to support "show running-configuration" command.
+The shorter form "show running-config" will work with auto-completion.

 #### Scope

 The scope of this document is limited to the functionality described in the requirements section.
+It applies to the Klish CLI supported through the SONiC Management framework.
+It is limited to the configuration found in CONFIG_DB.

 #### Definition/Abbreviation

-NA
+Klish CLI view : The CLI command mode is referred as a view.